Ivory Coast: Demographics

-According to the December 14, 2021 census, the population was 29,389,150, up from 22,671,331 at the 2014 census.
+According to the 14 December 2021 census, the population was 29,389,150, up from 22,671,331 at the 2014 census.
 The first national census in 1975 counted 6.7 million inhabitants.
 According to a Demographic and Health Surveys nationwide survey, the total fertility rate stood at 4.3 children per woman in 2021 (with 3.6 in urban areas and 5.3 in rural areas), down from 5.0 children per woman in 2012.

 Languages

 It is estimated that 78 languages are spoken in Ivory Coast.
 French, the official language, is taught in schools and serves as a lingua franca.
-A semi-creolized form of French, known as Nouchi, has emerged in Abidjan in recent years and spread among the younger generation.
+A semi-creolised form of French, known as Nouchi, has emerged in Abidjan in recent years and spread among the younger generation.
 One of the most common indigenous languages is Dyula, which acts as a trade language in much of the country, particularly in the north, and is mutually intelligible with other Manding languages widely spoken in neighboring countries.

 Ethnic groups

 Macroethnic groupings in the country include Akan (42.1%), Voltaiques or Gur (17.6%), Northern Mandés (16.5%), Kru-speaking peoples (11%), Southern Mandés (10%), and others (2.8%, including 100,000 Lebanese and 45,000 French; 2004).
-Each of these categories is subdivided into different ethnicities.
-For example, the Akan grouping includes the Baoulé, the Voltaique category includes the Senufo, the Northern Mande category includes the Dioula and the Maninka, the Kru category includes the Bété and the Kru, and the Southern Mande category includes the Yacouba.
+Most of these categories are subdivided into different ethnicities.
+For example, the Akan grouping includes the Baoulé, the Voltaique category includes the Senufo, the Northern Mande category includes the Dyula and the Maninka, the Kru category includes the Bété and the Kru, and the Southern Mande category includes the Yacouba.

 About 77% of the population is considered Ivorian.
 Since Ivory Coast has established itself as one of the most successful West African nations, about 20% of the population (about 3.4 million) consists of workers from neighbouring Liberia, Burkina Faso, and Guinea.
 About 4% of the population is of non-African ancestry.
 Many are French, Lebanese, Vietnamese and Spanish citizens, as well as evangelical missionaries from the United States and Canada.
 In November 2004, around 10,000 French and other foreign nationals evacuated Ivory Coast due to attacks from pro-government youth militias.
 Aside from French nationals, native-born descendants of French settlers who arrived during the country's colonial period are present.